 Naval Military & Air Force Bible Society was founded in 1779 and established on 20 January 2004 as a company limited by guarantee (No. 5021052) and a registered charity (No. 1102593) governed by its memorandum and articles of association.
-At the meeting of trustees on 30 June 2017, it was agreed to revert the name of the Society to Naval & Military Bible Society, reflecting the service to Merchant seafarers and military personnel across the globe.
+At the meeting of trustees on 30 June 2017, it was agreed to revert the name of the Society to Naval & Military Bible Society, reflecting the service to Merchant seafarers and all military and service personnel across the globe.